-The mission of this web site is to collect, organize, and analyze information on sustainable development, with especial focus on integral human development; and to publish monthly updates via the Mother Pelican Journal of Solidarity and Sustainability.
+The mission of this web site is to collect and analyze information on global social/ecological justice issues, with especial focus on integral human development; and to publish monthly reports on emerging trends via the Mother Pelican Journal of Solidarity and Sustainability.

 INTEGRAL HUMAN DEVELOPMENT

 Integral human development includes all dimensions in the life of each person, including the physical, intellectual, pyschological, ethical, and spiritual dimensions.
 In particular, the spiritual development of each and every human person is crucial for sustainable development.
 It is recognized that spiritual growth is impossible for people living in misery.
 However, the extreme poverty of many is mostly a consequence of the spiritual underdevelopment of people living in abundance.
 Therefore, the mission of Mother Pelican encompasses the full range of social and ecological justice issues, but is specifically focused on how they relate to spirituality and the practices of various religious traditions.
 Gender inequalities that emerge from religious patriarchy are explored as major obstacles to integral human development, solidarity, and sustainability.